 But things took an unexpected turn when I turned to God and presented to Him my worries, loneliness and inadequacy.
 Although the language barrier was a major struggle, it taught me to trust that He’s able even when the situation seems otherwise.
 I can recall a hot afternoon where we were at a school, the ladies in the team and I were sitting on the bleachers while supporting our Sattha football players as well as the home team.
-A quiet girl sat beside me, in contrast to the rest of the students who were cheering their lungs out, I handed her a tract.
+A quiet girl sat beside me, in contrast to the rest of the students who were cheering their lungs out, and I handed her a tract.
+Not knowing exactly what to do next, I hand-signalled her to read it out loud.
 Moments after she had read the tract, an image of a child praying on the last page caught her attention.
-Afterwards, our conversation consisted of a poor attempt of charades, and she had agreed to be prayed for and wanted to know who Jesus is.
+Afterwards, our conversation consisted of a poor attempt at charades, and my lack of confidence that the non-verbal testimony I gave would be of any use to her.
+What happened next came like lightning – unexpected and alarming, she had agreed to be prayed for and wanted to know who Jesus is.
 Seconds after praying for her, a huge downpour came and everyone had to be evacuated.
 We were told that the rain hadn’t come for months and Thailand was experiencing a harsh dry season that year, and after the rain subsided, the school felt grateful as they believed that the Sattha International Team brought the rain with us.
-And that gave us a wonderful opportunity to share about the great God we have that brings rain and to who belongs all glory.
-The incident with the young girl and the rain convinced me that it is Christ that enables us, it is through Him that we desire to do good works, and as we serve Him, our focus shouldn’t lie solely on our ability, but our availability.
-For we can’t, but He can, as stated in 2 Corinthians 3:4-6.
+And that gave us a wonderful opportunity to share about the great God we have that brings rain and in whom belongs all glory.
+The incident with the young girl and the rain convinced me that it is Christ that enables us, it is through Him that we’re able to do good works, and as we serve Him, our focus shouldn’t lie solely on our ability, but our availability.
+For we can’t, but He can.

-When it comes to knowing God and spending time with Him, how strong of a basic need is that?
-We’ve also been taught that different demographic groups hold different needs, which calls for different approaches in spreading the gospel and so on, so forth.
-Growing up in an urban context – where our basic needs are met almost instantly that it becomes not so much as essential as needing an internet connection, is a complete contrast to a rural setting where food and water might be scarce to find.
-With that being said, I very much appreciated the Sattha training we had and the nightly team meetings where we’re reminded where their needs lie, and importantly, how do we bridge culture effectively to meet their needs and guide them in seeing the need to know Christ.
+As humans, our basic survival needs are water, air and food.
+When it comes to knowing God and spending time with Him, how strong of a need is that?
+We’ve also been taught that different people groups have different needs, which calls for different approaches in spreading the gospel and so on, so forth.
+Growing up in an urban context where our basic needs are met almost instantly is a complete contrast to a rural setting where food and water might be scarce.
+I very much appreciated the Sattha trainings we had and the nightly team meetings where we were orientated and reminded where the needs of the Thai people lie, and importantly, how we can bridge culture effectively to meet their needs and guide them in seeing the need to know Christ.

 My heart is filled with extreme gratitude to Christ for the past 3 years in experiencing His blessings and teachings through short-term mission trips.
 In being able to know more who God is and His purpose for us; the way His Word is revealed, the significance of prayer, and the urgency of equipping workers for the harvest.
-The verses below had been an inspiration, leading me to base the theme of the sharing on, reminding ourselves that in all that we do, we do it for His glory.
-As seen in the book of Joshua, the same God in the past, present and future are being glorified, and that He’s the same King that delivers.
+The verses below have been an inspiration, and what I based this blog post on.
+They remind us that in all that we do, we do it for His glory.
+As seen in the book of Joshua, the same God in the past, present and future is being glorified, and that He’s the same King that delivers.
 For He is a God that keeps His promises and makes all the impossible, possible!

 “At that time Joshua spoke to the Lord in the day when the Lord gave the Amorites over to the sons of Israel, and he said in the sight of Israel,

-And the sun stood still, and the moon stopped, until the nation took vengeance on their enemies…” – Joshua 10:12-13 (ESV)
+And the sun stood still, and the moon stopped, until the nation took vengeance on their enemies.” – Joshua 10:12-13